google/gemma.cpp/README.md

 make -j [number of parallel threads to use] libgemma
 ```

-If this is successful, you should now have a
+If this is successful, you should now have a `libgemma` library file in the
-`libgemma` library file in the `build/` directory.
-On linux the filename is `libgemma.a`.
+`build/` directory.
+On Unix platforms, the filename is `libgemma.a`.

 ## Acknowledgements and Contacts